 PATH 200, Molecular and Genomic Mechanisms of Disease This is predominantly a seminar course that covers aspects of the fundamental molecular and cellular mechanisms underlying various human diseases in the context of various clinical scenarios.
-The objective is to highlight advances in genomic and molecular medicine as they relate to
+The

 PATH 505, Neuropathology Elective The core of the elective is shadowing a neuropathologist at work.
 As experience is gained, core functions of tissue evaluation, processing, and examination can be performed by the student.
 One or two students every two or four weeks.
 A.O.
 Vortmeyer